PA Medical Home Initiative

 - Accessible - the primary care practice accepts new patients, is available when patients need care, makes every effort to offer same-day scheduling, moves toward full accessibility and provides communication options such as an online patient portal

-The MHI website has additional information and a Tumblr link to the Blog for Transitioning Into Adulthood.
+Pennsylvania Chapter of the American Academy of Pediatrics website has additional information and a Tumblr link to the Blog for Transitioning into Adulthood

-- As of June 2017, over 174 primary care practices have adopted the medical home principles.
+- As of June 2019, over 186 pediatric and family medicine practices have adopted the medical home approach to primary care.

-- Over 200 Parent Partners support primary care practices and their patients.
+- 200 Parent Partners support primary care practices and their patients.

-- Data collection efforts have demonstrated a favorable impact of the medical home on health care utilization (fewer emergency department visits and fewer hospitalizations), and increased family satisfaction and quality of life for children and their families.
+- Data collection efforts have demonstrated a favorable impact of the medical home on health care utilization—fewer emergency department visits and fewer hospitalizations.
+Data have also demonstrated better lung functioning in patients with asthma, increased family satisfaction, and improved quality of life for children.

 For more information contact the Bureau of Family Health, Division of Community Systems Development and Outreach at 717-772-2763.